Fish

 A draw in poker is where you’re waiting on certain cards on later streets to complete a flush or a straight.
 Flushes and straights are strong hands and hitting these will usually mean you’ll win the pot — and win a big pot at that if your opponent has a weaker hand that is still deeper enough to call with.

 For this reason, fish usually try too hard to make their draws, meaning they call bets with weak or no made hand at all far too often in the hope of hitting their cards.
-While you shouldn’t fold your draws all the time, experienced players will realise the situations where you shouldn’t chase and lay their hand down.
+While you shouldn’t fold your draws all the time, experienced players will realize the situations where you shouldn’t chase and lay their hand down.
 Sure, this means they won’t potentially hit their flushes/straights, but it saves them the money of paying off turn or river bets to hope to see the required cards come.
 In the long run, it’s profitable.

 So, when should you chase your draws?
-Luckily, poker is not a game of blind luck and random judgement.
+Luckily, poker is not a game of blind luck and random judgment.
 Using mathematical theory and precision, it’s simple to work out when to fold your draws.
 The equation is shown below:

 Equation to calculate your equity on the flop

-Number of Outs x 4 = Equity (%)
+Number of Outs x 4 = approximate equity (%)

 Equation to calculate your equity on the turn

-Number of Outs x 2 + Equity (%)
+Number of Outs x 2 = approximate equity (%)

-Here, an ‘out’ is a card that will likely make your hand stronger than your opponents - E.g. the river card makes your flush or straight.
+Here, an "out" is a card that will likely make your hand stronger than your opponents — e.g. the river card makes your flush or straight.

 For instance, if you have a diamond flush draw on the flop, assuming your opponent is ahead you’ll have 9 outs to hit your flush.
 This is because there are 13 diamonds in the deck, two are in your hand and two are from the community cards on the flop.
 Times those 9 outs by 4 means you have 36% equity in this hand on the flop.
 So, if you’re facing a raise where you only have to put in 20% of the total pot and your equity is 36%, then it is +EV to call and calling to try to hit your flush is the optimum play.

-Be More Critical of your Game
+Be More Critical of Your Game

 It’s easier said than done, but any pro player will tell you to leave your ego at the door when it comes to poker.
 Far too many weak, losing players will fail to accept their own mistakes they’ve made when they play.
 These are leaks in their game that need to be addressed to become profitable, but never will be.